+Majors, Minors and LSM

-Grading systems vary around the world.
-If your program utilizes an American-style, A-F grade scale, Bentley will post those grades.
-If your host institution utilizes a different grading system, your Bentley grades will be calculated according to an approved grade conversion scale.
-If you have, or anticipate having, any issues with grades earned abroad, you must address them with the faculty and program administrators abroad, ideally before returning home.
+Grading systems vary significantly around the world.
+Students who have any issues with grades earned abroad must address them with the faculty and program administrators abroad as early as possible, ideally before returning home.
 Bentley is obligated to honor the courses and grades as reported by the partner institution or study abroad program.
-Bentley cannot change or omit any courses and grades reported by the host institution or program.
-For more information about transcripts and the grading scale, please visit Transcripts and Grades from Abroad.
+Bentley cannot change or omit any courses or grades reported by the host institution or program.
+For more information about transcripts and equivalencies, please visit Transcripts and Grades from Abroad.

 As a Bentley student abroad, you continue to be responsible for following the policies in the Bentley Student Handbook, including the academic integrity policy.
 Upon return to Bentley students can be held responsible for violations of policy that occur during the education abroad program.